wtmenten/TFE/README.md

 Core aspects which need work:
-- Conditional Map-Scenario Framework: a conditions processor based on json spec files for validating abstract conditions against the game/player state
+- Conditional Map-Scenario Framework:

+  a conditions processor based on json spec files for validating abstract conditions against the game/player state
-  - used with bot generation
+  - when used with bot generation
     - full-replacement or merging of bot inventories
     - full-replacement or merging of bot behaviors
-  - used with map/spawn generation
+  - when used with map/spawn generation
     - full-replacement or merging of spawn wave properties
       - zone,time/wave,bot_types_quantities